solana-labs/solana/docs/src/runtime/zk-elgamal-proof.md

 ## Proof Instructions

-The ZK Token proof program supports the following list of zero-knowledge proofs.
+The ZK ElGamal Proof program supports the following list of zero-knowledge proofs.

 #### Proofs on ElGamal encryption